commons-app/commons-app-documentation/android/Students.md

         - These exact words: "Review by student"
         - Post the two videos (before merging the pull request showing the issue, after merging the pull request)
         - Say whether the issue was solved after merging the pull request or not.
-4. Choose a project idea (see section below).
+4. Choose a task idea (see section below).
 5. Create a proposal on [Phabricator](https://phabricator.wikimedia.org).
 It must include:
     - Link to your bugfix.
 If you have fixed several bugs, please write the bugfix you are most proud of at the top of the list.
     - Link to the pull request review you have performed (optional).
     - Your relevant skills.
     - Describe what you will implement, in your own words.
 Include a link to the GitHub issue if there is one.
     - Timeline describing what subtasks you will work on each week.
-Even though it may change due to unseen difficulties, please try your best to schedule your subtasks, including unit tests and manual testing.
+Even though it may change due to unseen difficulties, please try your best to schedule your subtasks.
+Please also schedule time for unit tests and manual testing.
     - Availability:
         - Are you [eligible for Google Summer of Code](https://developers.google.com/open-source/gsoc/faq#what_are_the_eligibility_requirements_for_participation)?
         - Do you plan to submit any other proposal apart from this one?